sigsum/sigsum/proposals/2025-10-stricter-policy-format.md

 Motivation: Don't require unicode tables for parsing, and don't make the meaning of the policy file dependent on unicode version.

-Disallow all ascii control characters but TAB (in particular, disallow NUL characters).
+Disallow all ascii control characters (octets 0x00 -- 0x1f and 0x7f)
+except TAB (0x09) and new line (0x0a).
 Motivation: policy is intended to be a text file, easily processable by text tools.
 Control characters, in particular NUL, is a likely source of problems.

 Still allow non-ascii characters.
-Strongly encourage use of utf-8 for any non-ascii contents, but allow an implementation to treat the items as opaque octet strings, with no validation of utf-8 or unicode semantics.
+Non-ascii characters should use utf-8 encoding.
+An implementation may warn or reject invalid utf-8 sequences, but for input that is accepted, the items must be handled as opaque octet strings, e.g., comparisons must not apply unicode normalization.

 Motivation: Allow using [signed note]() key names as witness names.
 Allow non-ascii in comments, and allow international domain names in URLs, without resorting to punycode.
 Do this without requiring the policy parser to be unicode-aware.

-Open question: Should the comment start character, `#`, be recognized only at the start of a line (possibly preceeded by space and TAB characters)?
-Or anywhere on a line, as currently implemented?
-It matters if one attempts to use the `#` character in a URL or name, and it is an allowed character for a [signed note]() key name.

 [signed note]: https://github.com/C2SP/C2SP/blob/main/signed-note.md

+### Comment lines

+Recognize comments only when the `#` (0x23) character occurs at the start of a line, possibly preceded by some space and TAB characters only.
+If it occurs elsewhere, it has no special meaning in the context of policy syntax.
+(The current implementation allows `#` to occur, and introduce a comment, anywhere on the line).

+Motivation: The character `#` may be used in [signed note]() key names and for URL anchors.
+Such use may be a bit obscure in a policy file, but there is value in not introducing syntax that is incompatible with these formats.
+The utility of having end-of-line comments, in addition to complete-line comments, seems rather small.

 ### Disallow duplicates

-Specify that a policy is invalid if there are multiple log lines with the same public key, or multiple witnesses with the same key.
+Specify that a policy is invalid if there are multiple log lines with the same public key, or multiple witnesses with the same public key.

 Motivation: Duplicates are confusing, likely errors, and duplicate witnesses also violate the one-single-path rule below.

+Note that it is still allowed to list a log and a witness that use the same public key.
+Motivation: When an organization operates both a log and a witness, there's sufficient domain separation between log and witness signatures to make it a technically valid option to use the same signing key.
+Furthermore, if a policy file includes a log and a witness with the same key, by mistake, that seems likely to make things break in obvious rather than subtle ways.

 Specify that a policy is invalid if the same witness or group is listed as a group member more than once.
 No duplicates in the list of